commondataio/awesome-opendata-software/README.md

 #### Open source

 * [NADA Data Catalog](https://nada.ihsn.org) - An open-source software designed for researchers to browse, search, compare, apply for access and download research data.
+* [Obiba Mica](https://www.obiba.org/pages/products/mica/) - Mica is a powerful software application used to create data web portals for large-scale epidemiological studies or multiple-study consortia.
+Mica2 is the successor of Mica.

+#### Commercial
+* [Colectica](https://www.colectica.com) - Colectica is the fastest way to design, document, and publish your statistical data and survey research using open data standards.

 ### Statistics and indicators databases